 For two years after his father’s death in 1991, Peter Serkin performed the solo part in his father’s memory.
 Then the tradition ended, and a different orchestral work was chosen to culminate each season—the only large-scale composition performed during the summer.
 In 1999, for example, it was Bach’s Brandenburg Concerto No. 3, with Isidore Cohen leading from the concertmaster’s seat.

 In 2003, the Choral Fantasy returned, triumphantly concluding the summer season with Richard Goode at the piano and Peter Oundjian conducting.
 It was subsequently performed each of the next eleven summers, forging a new informal tradition in which the Choral Fantasy concludes many summers but other equally compelling orchestral works may be programmed as well.
+For example, the 2015 and 2017 seasons culminated in Mozart’s Jupiter and Linz Symphonies, respectively.

 If you plan to attend the final concert of the season with hopes of hearing the Beethoven Choral Fantasy, we always recommend contacting us in advance about that particular summer’s programming.